sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 ## Step Six: Assign Taxonomy

 For step six, we will assign taxonomy to our sequences using the assignTaxonomy() function.
 This function requires appropriately formatted FASTA files containing taxonomically classified reference sequences to use as a training dataset.
-To facilitate this process, we will download the SILVA taxonomy database, which provides the necessary reference sequences for accurate taxonomic assignment.
+To facilitate this process, we must download the SILVA taxonomy database, which provides the necessary reference sequences for accurate taxonomic assignment.

 We must state the path to this file on our computer in the assignTaxonomy() function below.
-Using the command below, we tell DADA2 to assign taxonomy to our seqtab.nochim matrix, which contains our non-chimeric ASVs and their abundances.
+Using the command below, we tell dada2 to assign taxonomy to our seqtab.nochim matrix, which contains our non-chimeric ASVs and their abundances.

 ```{r}
 taxa <- assignTaxonomy(seqtab.nochim, "/path_to_silva/Silva/silva_nr99_v138.2_toSpecies_trainset.fa.gz", multithread=TRUE)
 ```

-dada2 only makes species level assignments based on exact matching between ASVs and sequenced reference strains.
 Below, the addSpecies() function will assign species-level annotation to our taxonomic table.

 ```{r}
 taxa <- addSpecies(taxa, "/path_to_silva/Silva/silva_v138.2_assignSpecies.fa.gz")